 We are a 130-hectare organic polyculture fruit forest in southeast Ecuador.
 With a mild tropical climate, many tropical fruits are grown with almost no malaria/parasites/etc in this region.
 Primary foods grown here are bananas, biriba, plantains, oritos, papayas, cacao, chonta, yuca, araza, ice cream bean, café falso, citrus fruits such as oranges, lemons and mandarins, and soon to have jackfruit, marang, and we are planting many exotic tropical fruits such as durian, atemoya, sapodilla, green sapote, and others.
 No domesticated animals are used, as the project is owned and operated by vegans.

 You will stay at the farm in our volunteer cabin.
 We typically have 1-4 volunteers at a time.
-You will be fed a healthy whole-foods vegan diet.
 We accept only volunteers who are vegan.

 Cooking / shopping

 Help with Eco project

 Help with Computers / internet

 We are one of the worlds largest polyculture food forests and the largest veganic agroforestry establishment.
 Our members are well-educated in health, agroforestry practices and sustainable energy.
 The more that you apply yourself physically and socially, the more that you will gain from your time here.
 This is still a relatively new project, started in 2015, and we are still working on building up our repertoire of examples for people to learn from.